Relief Fund - Frequently Asked Questions

 You can submit a completed relief fund application one of three ways:

-- Through our secure online application (preferred method),
+- Through our secure online application (preferred method) or by phone,

 - By filling out the PDF, printing the application and sending in by mail or with your bill stub,